astronomer/astro-sdk/TUTORIAL.md

 )
 ```

 ## Dataframe transformation

-As an illustration of the `@df` decorator, we show a simple dataframe operation:
+As an illustration of the `@aql.dataframe` decorator, we show a simple dataframe operation:

 ```python
 @aql.dataframe